 2. Preservation of Tourist Destinations

 Part of the journey is going to places that are very dear to the Japanese people.
-As a witness on how they maintain their tourist sites, I would say it’s definitely a genuine act on how they love their culture and the remaining of it.
+As a witness on how they maintain their tourist sites, I would say it’s definitely a genuine act of how they love their culture and the remaining of it.
 From the repairs of the walls to the smallest of the plants in the garden, all are being well taken care of.
-On our Ginkakuji Temple tour, a man is in the gardens planting seeds and another is watering the plants.
+On our Ginkaku-ji Temple and Kinkaku-ji Temple tour, a man is in the gardens planting seeds and another is watering the plants.
 Imagine how big the temple’s vicinity is and if you look around, there are almost no signs of dead plants.
 All plants are blooming and are well groomed.
-If not for the fall season, it’ll be a very colorful garden for sure.
+If not for the fall season, it’ll be a very colourful garden for sure.

 3. Public Transport is for Everyone

 Trains in Japan are the best.
 Trains have their specific time of departure and are scheduled.
-You will know by a notice if a train is delayed in arrival or not in service as the time is adjusted.
+You will know by a notice if a train is delayed in arrival or not in service because the time was adjusted.
 Plus, it runs at enormous speeds so going to a place from another will be shorter and definitely faster.
 They also offer rapid service trains, meaning that they will be skipping stations in order to provide faster trips.
-But the train stations are only open until 12am.
+But the train stations are only open until 12 am.

 Buses are efficient too as it provides a faster way to your destination than walking.
 There are several bus stops in Kyoto.
-Some of them are those that provides information about a certain place.
-The bus stop waiting area also has an estimated time of arrival / departure information and what bus number will arrive which makes transporting from one point to another relatively easier.
+Some of them are those that provide information about a certain place.
+The bus stop waiting area also has an estimated time of arrival/departure information and what bus number will arrive which makes transporting from one point to another relatively easier.
 All that information is very helpful for tourists.

 PS.
 Even the CEOs here are taking trains!